 Folks – I have a news flash for you.
 PowerPoint is not why the vast majority of presentations fail to communicate and engage the audience.
 Most presentations are one-sided lectures and are usually only about what the presenter cares about.
 They forget that there is an audience out there and they have their own agenda, their own considerations.

-If you want to engage your audience, start by asking the following five questions:
+If you want to engage your audience, start by asking the following questions: